 Israel strikes Beirut to eliminate Hezbollah commander

-Israeli Prime Minister Benjamin Netanyahu and Defense Minister Israel Katz confirmed a military strike in Beirut this Wednesday.
-The objective was to neutralize the commander of Hezbollah's Radwan Force.
+Israeli Prime Minister Benjamin Netanyahu and Defense Minister Israel Katz confirmed on Wednesday an army attack in Beirut.
+The objective was to neutralize the commander of Hezbollah's Radwan force.
 The operation aims to weaken the operational capability of this armed group, considered a direct threat to Israel's security on the northern border.

 Description (80-120 characters):

-Nighttime image of Beirut with smoke and explosion flashes; damaged buildings and military tension in the urban foreground.
+Night image of Beirut with smoke and explosion flashes; damaged buildings and military tension in an urban foreground.

-The commander of the Radwan Force, an expert in infiltration tactics, probably thought his plan was perfect.
+The commander of the Radwan force, an expert in infiltration tactics, probably thought his plan was perfect.
 But it turns out the Israeli drone did read his operations manual.
 Now, instead of celebrating a raid in Galilee, his name appears in a statement as a confirmed casualty.
-The moral of the story: when you think you're stealthy, remember there's always a mechanical eye above that doesn't need coffee to stay awake.
+The moral: when you think you're stealthy, remember there's always a mechanical eye above that doesn't need coffee to stay awake.